RachelfromIreland/friends-quote-quiz/README.md

 #### The Answer Buttons
 - There is one button for each character.
 Each character serves as a possible answer.
 - Each button contains the character's name and an image, so infrequent viewers of the show can still play without knowing each character’s name.
-- Clicking a button will trigger an alert telling the user whether they were correct or not and generate a new quote.
+- Clicking a button will trigger a message telling the user whether they were correct or not and generate a new quote.

 ![Answer Buttons on Mobile Screenshot](/documents/mobi-answer-buttons.png)